lunch-corp/yamyam-lab/scripts/README.md

 ## How to generate candidates from trained embedding model

-Here, we run `scripts/generate_candidate.py` python file to download results.
+Here, we run `scripts/generate_candidate.py` python file to generate candidates.

 There are two required files when generating candidates from trained embedding model.